Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 * `common_name` - (Required, string) The common name of the certificate.

-* `object_name` - (Optional, string) Use to specify a name for the new certificate object that will be created and placed in a policy.
+* `nickname` - (Optional, string) Use to specify a name for the new certificate object that will be created and placed in a policy.
 Only valid for TPP.

 * `algorithm` - (Optional, string) Key encryption algorithm, either RSA or ECDSA.
   Defaults to "RSA".